krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-An application running on a highly-customized version of Ubuntu needs to be migrated to Google Cloud.
+Q. An application running on a highly-customized version of Ubuntu needs to be migrated to Google Cloud.
 You need to do this in the least amount of time with minimal code changes.
 How should you proceed?
 ```
 ```
 Create Compute Engine Virtual Machines and migrate the app to that infrastructure